 This pre-delete hook is necessary to vacate the webhooks of the policies before deleting the PolicyServer.

-so rejecting everything and being in a failed state.
+hence rejecting everything and leaving the cluster in a failed state.

 at the same time as the